N2CON TECHNOLOGY

 • Most failures during incidents are operational (coordination, access, comms), not technical.

-• Exercises convert “we should do X” into an owned improvement plan.
+• Exercises convert "we should do X" into an owned improvement plan with owners and deadlines.

 What good looks like